phtal-org/internet-draft-xrel/draft-montoya-xrel.md

 # Specification

 ## Format
-Following OpenAPI conventions, XREL documents are YAML documents.
-The file extension `.yaml` SHALL be used to designate files containing XREL documents.
+Following the OpenAPI specification, XREL documents may be represented either in [JSON](#RFC6901) or [YAML](#W3C.yaml) format.

-This specification uses [YAML 1.2](#W3C.yaml) as its underlying format.
-YAML is a human-readable data format that aligns well with the design goals of this specification.
-As in YAML, all nodes such as keys, values, and tags, are case-sensitive.
+All field names in the specification are case sensitive.
+This includes all fields that are used as keys in a map, except where explicitly noted that keys are case insensitive.

 ## Rich Text Formatting
 Throughout the specification `description` fields are noted as supporting CommonMark markdown formatting.